Karagusto/DIP_HED/README.md

 - For the image code you must use 'python detect_edges_image.py --edge-detector hed_model --image images/j apan.jpg'
-- For the video code you must use 'python detect_edges_video.py --edge-detector hed_model --input images/test.mp4 *there are some images on the images folder, but is best to use your images after*
+- For the video code you must use 'python detect_edges_video.py --edge-detector hed_model --input images/test.mp4 *there are some images and videos on the images folder, but is best to use your own after*
 - If you use 'python detect_edges_video.py --edge-detector hed_model' only you will automatically use the webcam to capture the frames.

 References: